flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/special-message-annunciators.md

 Displayed in white when descent mode is engaged, idle is selected, and:

 - Either the aircraft is above the vertical profile and the predicted intercept point of the profile is at less than 2 nautical miles away from the next altitude constraint or
-- In auto speed control and the aircraft enters a speedbrake decelerating segment.
+- In auto-speed control and the aircraft enters a speedbrake decelerating segment.

 !!! info ""
     Currently not available for the FBW A32NX for Microsoft Flight Simulator